rocjs/getroc/docs/GETSTARTED.md

 This prints all options that you can use to configure your current application.
 They are defined by the extensions that we use; currently `roc-web-react` in this guide.
 The runtime `cli` parameters are compatible with permanent values in `roc.config.js`.

 ## Default project structure
-The basic template defines this for you, but you may modify it to use an entirely different structure easily through `roc.config.js`.
+The basic template defines this for you, but you may modify it to use an entirely different structure through `roc.config.js`.

-Roc does not enforce any set structure on you and can be configured.
+Roc does not enforce any set structure on you.
 ```
 ├── app
 │   ├── components
+│   │   ├── clicker
+│   │   │   ├── index.js
+│   │   │   └── style.scss
+│   │   ├── footer
+│   │   │   ├── index.js
+│   │   │   ├── style.scss
-│   │   └── clicker
+│   │   └── navbar
 │   │       ├── index.js
 │   │       └── style.scss
 │   ├── redux